Is the College open for business?

 Currently, there are no plans to cancel or postpone graduation, but the College is closely monitoring the everchanging impact of COVID-19 and associated variants.
 If the need arises to alter graduation plans, appropriate notification will be given.

 How will COVID-19 impact my financial aid?

-For information regarding financial aid status, students should contact the financial aid office at (334)291-4914 or via email at firstname.lastname@example.org.
-If calls are not answered immediately, please leave a message and a staff member will get back with you.
-Please allow 28-48 hours for a response.
+For information regarding financial aid status, students should contact the Financial Aid Office at (334) 291-4914 or via email at email@example.com.
+If calls are not answered immediately, please email the office directly at firstname.lastname@example.org for assistance.
+Please allow 24-48 business hours for a response.
+Financial Aid information is available at students’ fingertips 24/7 through Pirate Web.
 Students may also visit the campus to obtain assistance.
 Additional information may be obtained as follows:

 - Prospective or New Students.
 Complete the Free Application for Federal Student Aid (FAFSA) online at studentaid.gov.

 - When completing the FAFSA, using the IRS Data Retrieval is highly recommended.